 Born in New Rochelle, New York in 1956, Annie Finch earned a BA, focusing on poetry, magna cum laude from Yale University with Distinction in English and an MA in Creative Writing, emphasis in verse drama, from the University of Houston, under the supervision of poet and playwright Ntozake Shange.
 She completed her Ph.D at Stanford University with a dissertation on the semiotics of meter in free-verse poetry, later published as The Ghost of Meter (University of Michigan Press, 1993).

 Finch’s first nationally-distributed book of poetry, Eve (1997) was praised by Carolyn Kizer, writing in the Michigan Quarterly Review, for its “wild energy held in check by form.”
 The book was a finalist for numerous awards including the National Poetry Series and the Yale Younger Poets Award.
 Like Eve, Calendars (2003) is woven around a sequence of linked poems.
 Calendars was shortlisted for the Foreword Poetry Book of the Year Award.
-As with Eve, reviewers noted the incantatory power of the poems and their paradoxical complexity; in the words of Ron Silliman, "Calendars is . . .filled with poems whose directness and simplicity are deceptive — they have depths and delights that appear to go on forever.”
-Finch has published translations from French, Ancient Greek, Anglo-Saxon, and Russian.
-Her translation of poetry of French Renaissance poet Louise Labe (2006) was published by the University of Chicago Press and honored by the Society for the Study of Early Modern Women.
+Reviewers of both books noted the incantatory power of the poems and their paradoxical complexity; in the words of Ron Silliman, "Calendars is . . .filled with poems whose directness and simplicity are deceptive — they have depths and delights that appear to go on forever.”
+Finch has also published translations from French, Ancient Greek, Anglo-Saxon, and Russian poetry.
+Her translation of poetry of French Renaissance poet Louise Labe (2006) was published by the University of Chicago Press and received Honorable Mention from the Society for the Study of Early Modern Women.

-Spells: New and Selected Poems (2013) includes fifty new and previously unpublished poems (Finch calls the unpublished work “the lost poems”) as well as selections from earlier collections, translations, and verse dramas, many of them written in form, and many of them concerned with the themes of nature, relationships, the body, and spirituality that are central to Finch’s work.
+Spells: New and Selected Poems (2013) spans forty years of work, including recent poems, a trove of previously unpublished poems from the 1980s, and selections from previous books of poetry, translations, and verse dramas, much of it concerned with the themes of nature, relationships, the body, and spirituality that are central to Finch’s work.
 An essay in American Writer explains, “A strong current in [Finch’s] work is the decentering of the self, a theme which stems from her deep connection with the natural world and her perception of the self as part of nature.”
 Charles Altieri has written, “Annie Finch is a major poet, one of very few who understand how lyric lives in part because it can speak for something larger than the ego.
 She understands better than any contemporary I know what poetry feels like and sounds like when it is completely at home in its traditions.”

 The Dictionary of Literary Biography calls Annie Finch a “central figure” whose work “challenges the various orthodoxies of contemporary American poetry . . .
 In a milieu shaped by the boundaries between avant-garde, narrative, formal and performance poetics, Finch brings together all of these traditions in her musical poetry, exploratory anthologies, and probing theoretical work.”
 Finch’s poetry and criticism have played a major role in recent feminist poetics and reinvigorated the discussion and practice of formalism for the postmodern era.
 Uniting all of her work is a conception of poetry as incantatory and performative, marking the deepest meanings of our lives through the body as well as the mind."